 During the design of Cyan, several decisions were taken to make the language support optional typing: \begin{enumerate}[(a)]

 \item types are not used in order to decide how many parameters are needed in a message send.
-For example, even if method {\tt get:} of {\tt MyArray} takes one parameter and {\tt put:} of {\tt Hashtable} takes two parameters, we cannot write \begin{cyan} n = Hashtable put: MyArray get: i, j \end{cyan} The compiler could easily check that the intended meaning is \begin{cyan} n = Hashtable put: (MyArray get: i), j \end{cyan} by checking the prototypes {\tt Hashtable} and {\tt MyArray} (or, if these were variables, their declared types). {\tt get:} should have one parameter and {\tt put:} should have two parameters.
-However, if the code above were in a prototype declared with {\tt dynAlways} or {\tt dynOnce}, this would not be possible.
+For example, even if method {\tt get:} of {\tt IMap} takes one parameter and {\tt put:} of {\tt MyTable} takes two parameters, we cannot write \begin{cyan} let IMap<String, Int> map = [ "one" -> 1 ]; n = MyTable put: map get: "one", j \end{cyan} The compiler could easily check that the intended meaning is \begin{cyan} n = MyTable put: (map get: "one"), j \end{cyan} by checking the prototypes {\tt IMap} and {\tt MyTable}.

+However, if the type of {\tt map} is {\tt Dyn}, this checking would not be possible.
 The type information would not be availabe at compile time.
-Therefore Cyan consider that a message send includes all the selectors that follow it and that are not in an expression within parentheses.
-To correct the above code we should write: \begin{cyan} n = Hashtable put: (MyArray get: i), j \end{cyan}
+Therefore Cyan consider that a message send includes all the keywords that follow the receiver and that are not in an expression within parentheses;

 \item when a method is overloaded, the static or compile-time type of the real arguments are not taken into consideration to chose which method will be called at runtime.
 In the {\tt Animal}, {\tt Cow}, and {\tt Fish} example of page~\pageref{cow}, the same methods are called regardless of the static type of the parameter to {\tt eat:}.
-Therefore when metaobjects {\tt dynOnce} or {\tt dynAlways} are removed from a prototype (after giving the types of the variables and methods), the semantics of the message sends is not changed.
+Therefore the use of static or dynamic typing does not change the semantics of message passing.
+That allows one to change from static to dynamic typing and vice-versa without fear of breaking the program.